Fsociety-Mrn/1DMG-backend-devs/README.md

         localhost/phpmyadmin
     ```

-2. inside the resources folder please import the `one_dmg.sql` on the phpmyadmin
+2. create database name of `one_dmg` on the phpmyadmin

 3. restart the apache server on xampp